Capstone Project Overview¶

 - Share your experiences with the rest of the attendees

-For the project, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.
+For option 2, you can forego the week-to-week exercises.
+Instead, you will choose one (or more) skill(s) or concept(s) from FOSS and apply it to one of your own projects.

 For instance, you could write a Data Management Plan for an upcoming project proposal, or you could reorganize an existing project and put all the code onto GitHub.
+You could build a resume git.io web page, or you could try to containerize software.
 You should try to identify what level your project is currently at for a given topic, and attempt to move up a level.
 This means you can try out a skill or idea you've never used before, or go to a more advanced level for something you already do.

-You should have your skill/topic chosen by Week 8, and you will then enter your name / topic into a spreadsheet (shared during the week 8 session).
-We'll use this to put together small groups.
-Week 8 will be your time to work on your personal project and ask us questions.
+You should have your skill/topic chosen by Week 6, and you will then enter your name / topic into a spreadsheet (shared during the week 6 session).
+We'll use this to help students find others working on similar projects.

-- give each other help with sticking points you may have encountered
+- give each other help with sticking point you may encounter

-- put together a short (5-10 minute) presentation to be given to the rest of the groups during Week 10.
+Each student or group will deliver a short (5-10 minute) presentation to the rest of the class on week 8

 Your small group presentation should focus on the challenges and tips you may have for other FOSS attendees who want to utilize your skill or concept in the future.
 Here are some prompts that you should address during your presentation: